 Another issue with the “Stay Home – Stay Safe” order and related orders from the Washington Supreme Court and local cities and counties in Washington, is that concealed pistol licenses and petitions for firearm restoration have halted.
 Many local police agencies, including the Snohomish County Sheriff’s Office, which process concealed pistol licenses, have closed their doors to the public meaning they are no longer open to process concealed pistol licenses and for those applying to conduct necessary fingerprinting.
 The Washington Supreme Court has ordered courts statewide to halt non-essential court hearings and to conduct necessary hearings by telephone.
 This means that during the shutdown, the state courts are not available to process petitions for firearm restoration.
 There will be a backlog of both concealed pistol license applications with law enforcement and petitions for firearm restoration with the courts once the state re-opens.

 The status for the Snohomish County Sheriff’s office can be found here.

 If you are a Snohomish County resident you may be able to RENEW your concealed pistol license online.
 It appears that you may not be able to obtain an original new concealed pistol license during the stay at home order due to the inability to be fingerprinted by the Sheriff.

 Similarly, King County is not processing new concealed pistol licenses due to the shut-down.
 It appears they will process renewals, however.
-Please click this link for updates on the status of concealed pistol licenses in King County.

 If you need to restore your firearm rights, it is important to beat the rush for when the Courts reopen.
 Contact the attorneys at the Law Offices of Lance Fryrear, who are working remotely during the shut-down, with any questions about your firearm rights.